 Non-graphics settings worth changing before you race

-The visual settings get most of the attention, but several other options have a real impact on your experience.
+The visual settings get most attention, but several other options have a real impact on your experience.

 Motion Blur: Turn off both the standard Motion Blur and the UI Motion Blur options.
-Game8's settings guide specifically flags these as potential nausea triggers, and they also obscure visual information during fast corners.
+These are potential nausea triggers, and they also obscure visual information during fast corners.
 The setting appears in both the Video menu and Visual Accessibility.

 Audio Output: Set this to match your actual hardware.
 Headphone mode and speaker mode process audio differently, and running the wrong one noticeably degrades the engine sound mix.